 Much has been written elsewhere about the looting of the German camera factory tooling by the Soviets at the end of World War II so suffice to say that coming into Germany from an Easterly direction in the waning months of the war the Soviets found themselves in possession of the Contax factory in Dresden.

-"Hasselroids" (Hasselblad Polaroids), I've been experimenting with whatever film I could get my hands on.
+For the past year playing around with pack cameras and even some "Hasselroids" (Hasselblad Polaroids), I've been experimenting with whatever film I could get my hands on.
 The list is short, but thanks to the folks at Fuji, The Impossible Project, and even here at the FPP Store, the options are plentiful, from color, black and white, and even some specialty films.
 But above them all, my #1 favorite pack film has been Polaroid Sepia.
 It's not the easiest film to shoot, being rated at 1500 ASA, but when you get it right, man do those shots shine!

 "I read review after review of the different cameras that Nikon had to offer, and finally I settled on the Nikon FE2 as my replacement camera.
 This review goes over the factors that influenced my decision."